 Wi-Fi issues: Karen is investigating.
 Switch, modem, and router have all been checked or replaced.

 Improvements: There is $1282.00 left in encumbered funds.
 It is moved, seconded and approved to use the remainder to remove heating unit in reading room.

-We go into executive session.
+e go into executive session Next meeting scheduled for Jan 13.